AliChoukatli/CyberShield-Enterprise/06_Threat_Detection_&_Simulation/Documentation/02_Custom_Analytics_Rules.md

 ## 🎯 Unusual Location Sign-in

-### 🎯 Use Case
-Detects when a user signs in successfully from geographic locations that deviate from their usual login patterns.
+**📌 Use Case** : Detects when a user signs in successfully from geographic locations that deviate from their usual login patterns.
 This may indicate potential account compromise or unauthorized access attempts using stolen credentials.

-### 📝 Description
-This rule identifies accounts that have successfully signed in from uncommon or new geographic locations, potentially suggesting suspicious activity or credential theft.
+**📌 Description** : This rule identifies accounts that have successfully signed in from uncommon or new geographic locations, potentially suggesting suspicious activity or credential theft.
 While travel may be legitimate, frequent logins from unfamiliar locations should be investigated to ensure the activity aligns with the user’s known behavior.

 ```kusto
 let timeRange = 7d;